ShingShanger/csf432-fall2020/labs/lab08/README.md

 vyos@vyos# set interfaces ethernet eth2 description ‘LAN’
 ```

-> Because we are only using lightweight VPCs on our topology that can only use telnet and not ssh, we wont need to set up ssh services for this device.
+> Because we are only using lightweight VPCs on our topology that can only use telnet and not ssh, we don't need to set up ssh services for this device.
 If we wanted to, we could use the `set service ssh port '22'` command.

 At this point, if you exit configuration mode and show interfaces, you'll see the descriptions set on the right hand side.

 ## Part 3: DNS Forwarding and NAT

-Lets make it so the devices in our DMZ and LAN can communicate with the outside world.
+Let's make it so the devices in our DMZ and LAN can communicate with the outside world.

 **Step 3.1** Run the below commands to configure NAT both our "LAN" & "DMZ" networks.